aditya-1290/Neural-Network-From-Scratch/README.md

 ### 📊 Visualization Outputs

-All visualization outputs are saved in the `visualizations/` directory:
+All visualization outputs are saved in their own directory:
 - Gradient descent optimization paths
 - Loss curves and convergence plots
 - Activation function plots